Sextus Claudius Petronius Probus: Career

 Probus' career was one of the most noteworthy in his age.
 He began as quaestor, and then became praefectus urbanus.
 He was Proconsul of Africa in 358 and then Praetorian prefect four times: of Illyricum in 364, of Gaul in 366, of Italy, Illyricum, and Africa in 368-375 and again in 383–384; in the meantime, he held the consulship in 371, with Emperor Gratian as colleague.

 In 372 he defended Sirmium against barbarian attack and in that same year he proclaimed Ambrose governor of Aemilia et Liguria.
 In 375 Probus was accused of corruption and oppression in extorting taxes for Valentinian I. In the same year when Valentinian I died, he was one of the generals who elevated the emperor's second son Valentinian II as Augustus and continued to serve under him, following him at the Eastern court when Magnus Maximus rebelled in the West.

 His date of death is unknown, though he was still living in 390 when, according to the Vita Ambrosii of Paulinus of Milan, two Persian noblemen presented themselves before Theodosius I at Mediolanum but departed the next day for Rome in order to see for themselves Petronius Probus.

 Tomb

 Petronius Probus was buried in a mausoleum built for him by his wife Anicia Faltonia Proba on the Vatican Hill.
 As the most prestigious burial place beside Saint Peter's tomb in Old St Peter's Basilica had already been occupied by the sarcophagus of Probus's predecessor, the consul and praefectus urbanus Junius Bassus, Probus's mausoleum was constructed immediately outside the western apse of the basilica.
 Probus was interred at St Peter's many decades before the first pope buried there – Pope Leo I – was interred in 461, and in a position closer the apostle's tomb than was possible for the imperial Mausoleum of Honorius, attached to the basilica's southern transept in the early 5th century for the burials of the Theodosian dynasty.

+The mausoleum of Probus and his wife Proba was destroyed around 1450 during the demolition of Old St. Peter's Basilica.
+The sarcophagus of Probus was used as the baptismal font in St. Peter's Basilica from 1507 to 1699.

+It depicts the Traditio Legis ("Giving of the Law") scene.